 For a comprehensive, illustrated species list of the animals and plants of the Los Padres National Forest, see iNaturalist.

 Also, the San Marcos Foothills Preserve is a popular place to walk and enjoy mountain and ocean views.
+Managed by the County of Santa Barbara, the Preserve features grasslands, riparian areas and oak canyons.
+As a result of significant community contributions, this special area has been further protected for all to enjoy.

 © Great Public Land Destinations.
 All Rights Reserved.